Devon Toews Game Preview: Avalanche vs. Ducks

 Toews Season Stats Insights

-- Toews has a goal in three games this year through 22 games played, but has not had multiple goals in any of those games.
+- In four of 24 games this season, Toews has scored a goal, but there are no multi-goal efforts on his ledger.

-- Toews has recorded a point in a game 10 times this year over 22 games played, with multiple points in two games.
+- In 11 of 24 games this year, Toews has registered a point, including two games with two or more points.

-- In eight of 22 games this year, Toews has had an assist, including one match with at least two.
+- In eight of 24 games this season, Toews has had an assist, including one match with at least two.

-- The implied probability that Toews hits the over on his points prop total is 48.8%, based on the odds.
+- Toews' odds on his point total prop carry an implied probability of 57.1% that he goes over.

-- There is a 41.7% chance of Toews having more than 0.5 assists, based on the moneyline odds.
+- Toews has an implied probability of 48.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.